switchcraft/kicad-projects/Inverter_card_2/README.md

-# Inverter_card_2
+# Inverter Card 2

-Card for Semikron transistor module card.
+Inverter circuit board for Semikron IGBT/SiC module.

 Features connections to gatedrivers and motor output.
-Voltage and current measurement.
+Voltage and temperature measurement through isolation amplifiers.
+Three phase output current measurement through hall-effect sensors.

 This card is designed to sit on top of the DC-link capacitors.
+The board is designed for a no-load DC-link voltage of 565V.